ribomation/ExpressionTracer/README.md

 This will build the sample `test.Application`, configure an Introscope agent and run the instrumented program.
 Based on the agent logs, one can follow the actions of the expression-tracer.

-How to remove the all generated files
+How to remove all generated files
 ------------------------------------

 ```